Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 The second phase of preparation is when you get home.
 First, you clean the slime off the fish.
 Most people will want to skin the carp as the scales and skin are very thick and tough.

-Use a quality fillet knife, because carp have incredibly tough skin and scales.
-If you want to prepare it with the skin on you will need to scale the fish, which is not easy to do with a carp.
+Use a quality fillet knife, because carp have incredibly tough skin and scales so a sharp knife is critical.
+If you want to prepare carp with the skin on you will need to scale the fish, which is not easy to do with a carp.

 Once you have removed the filets, locate and remove the bloodline before cooking.
 The bloodline contains most of the blood and oil in the filet.